danshil/odin-testing-practice/README.md

 The testing practic projcet of The Odin Project.

 Most tests created using ChatGPT v4, though modification of tests was required.
+All functions written without use of ChatGPT.